nens/openradar/ATOMIC.rst

 - Rescale when needed
 - Special thing is publish:
   - Need a special published state somewhere.
-If not, publish on all old-fashioned channels again such as ftp, thredds, images.
+If not, publish on all old-fashioned channels again such as ftp, images.

 Improve:
 - precalculate interpolations for all scans of NL and BE radars